 Irish moss should also have some signs of debris - sand/sea salt which needs to be thoroughly washed off using your hands.

-It shouldn’t have a strong smell of cholrine which some people have reported, so be mindful of that.
+It shouldn't have an EXTREMELY strong smell of chlorine which some people have reported, so be mindful of that.

 How to make a single serving

 If you want to make a small individual serving of Irish moss drink.
 Instead of using the entire bag of moss, simply measure out ⅓ cup of sea moss.

 Follow the instructions below only using about 2-3 cups of water soak the moss.
 Just add the sea moss along with the rest of the ingredients to a blender.